Hybrid in-beam PET- and Compton prompt-gamma imaging aimed at enhanced proton-range verification: Discussion, conclusion and next steps

-In this work we have demonstrated the possibility to use modular Compton cameras in a front-to-front and synchronous configuration in conjunction with a pulsed proton beam to perform quasi-simultaneous in-beam PET and prompt gamma-ray Compton imaging.
-This pilot experiment comprised a variety of materials and configurations, thereby aiming at addressing the systematic spatial uncertainties related to each one of the imaging techniques.
+In this work we have demonstrated the possibility to use two modular Compton cameras in a front-to-front and synchronous configuration in conjunction with a pulsed proton beam to perform in-situ prompt $\gamma$-ray Compton imaging and PET imaging, in a similar manner as conceptually proposed in Ref.~\cite{Parodi:16}.
+This pilot experiment comprised a variety of materials and configurations, thereby aiming at evaluating both imaging techniques in terms of accuracy, sensitivity, repeatibility and complementarity.